IGwenQin/Borehole-VR-Simulation/README.md

 ## Generate a custom borehole
 1. Select Create/CylinderData file.

-2. Setup parameters for underground borehole.
+2. Set up parameters for the underground borehole.
     - **material**
       the texture of borehole wall
     - **circle resolution**